 In the end, Wake Forest won out.
 "He's 15 years old.
 I think he'd be recruited by everybody in the country a year from now.
 I don't think he really wanted to go through that.
 He's a 3.93 grade point.
 [Wake's] a school of 4,000 and it's two hours from home."

 Weaver is an interesting story.
 He was 6-2 in the 8th grade and hasn't stopped growing since.
 "His potential is unlimited," Schnepp said.
-"If he were a sophomore, he'd be one of the Top 10 kinds in American in his grade.
+"If he were a sophomore, he'd be one of the Top 10 kids in American in his grade.
 He's 6-10 and he's supposed to grow 2-3 more inches but he's big enough and athletic enough at his size that he wouldn't need to.
 He's going to be a better college player than high school player."

 Apparently, Weaver's summer exploits at a few places drew quite a bit of attention.
 Though he didn't average huge numbers as a sophomore Schnepp can explain that.
 "That's because we can't get him the ball.
 We're not very good."
 Weaver was named the unanimous MVP of his conference tournament.